Mom of inmate locked in prison visitation room for 12 hours - NewsBreak

 Rainey said she left the isolated room and peered into the larger, public visitation room, but found no other families or inmates visiting.

-“I went to go look and everybody was gone, and I tried to get somebody’s attention and then, you know, [my son] says, ‘‘’Well, don’t worry about it ’cause they’re gonna be doing count soon and they’ll come then,'” she said.Florida officer fired after video shows him dragging woman into jail
+“I went to go look and everybody was gone, and I tried to get somebody’s attention and then, you know, [my son] says, ‘‘’Well, don’t worry about it ’cause they’re gonna be doing count soon and they’ll come then,'” she said.Davidson County boy gets Make-A-Wish trip to Daytona 500

 She had arrived around 3:15 p.m. for her visit.
 Three hours later, the scheduled time for inmate counts came and went, but no one from the prison came by their visitation room.